rayye1/Tetris/README.md

 # Tetris
 The basic outline of the code is thanks to https://github.com/kubowania by watching her tutorial on youtube

-Some changes that I plan on adding/have added to this project in order to make it my own

--Formatting the display so it looks more retro.
-This includes modifying the button to switch colors with hover and changing the fonts. (done)
+Changes that I've made to that code:

+-Design change such as font, color, location of different components

--Used the letter P to pause/start the game (done)
+-Adding functionality to the P key in order to pause/start the game

 -Add backwards L and backwards Z to the game

--Add a restart button

--Fix odd rotation bug when tetromino is on the edges
+-Fixed bug where shapes would still rotate on the screen after game is over